 9) Donovan McNabb – McNabb had many faults, of course.
 He’s been known to miss an open receiver, abandon proper footwork, and to rush his throws to the point where they end up in the dirt.
 In his bid to beat the Patriots in the Super Bowl, he fell short.
 And of course, there was McNabb’s worst offense of all — failing to know that a regular-season game could end in a tie.
 Oh, the shame!

 8) Warren Moon – I have a lot of respect for Warren Moon because he wasn’t afraid to let that ball fly, I mean the guy has some staggering yardage numbers…it’s just where that ball goes is the problem.
 Warren Moon was selected to play in the Pro Bowl a total of nine times and was inducted into the Pro Football Hall of Fame.
 Warren Moon himself even said during his Hall of Fame speech that he wasn’t deserving of first-ballot recognition due to his mediocre play.
 Warren had only one more win than losses in his total career, a completion percentage of 58.4, and an overall QB rating of 80.9.
 His playoff numbers were horrific but at least Warren isn’t afraid to let people know that he is great but also flawed.
-The biggest problem for Moon may have been his first five years he played in the CFL.
-Give him back those five years and he may have changed my mind on his greatness.
+The biggest problem for Moon may have been the first five years he played in the CFL.
+Give him back those five years and he may have changed my mind about his greatness.

 7) Peyton Manning – I’m not saying this because of his last few years, I’m saying this because his overall career has been nothing short of amazing in the regular season.
 Unfortunately, the opposite can be said of his postseason play.